Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Removing RV paneling isn’t as difficult as you may think.
 The key is not to cut it with a power saw or smash the walls with a hammer as you would if you were removing old drywall in a house.

-RV walls are generally 3-inches thick, and plenty of wiring, plumbing, and insulation could be hiding behind the wall panels.
+RV walls are generally 3-inches thick, and plenty of wiring (your RV electrical system), plumbing, and insulation could be hiding behind the wall panels.
 Hacking at the walls may lead to expensive damage.

 The first step to removing RV wall paneling is taking off outlet covers, lights, door trim, or other surface-mounted items.
 Next, run a utility knife through any caulk along the panels’ edges, finish strips, and ceiling and floor edges.